 - Paper-based M.S.: Students take three (3) credits of non-thesis research (EME 596, Individual Studies) and complete a satisfactory scholarly paper evaluated by adviser(s) and a reader.

 - Course-based M.S.: Students take EME’s capstone research course: EME 580 (3): Methodology of Research in EME.
 This is an EME graduate course designed to create a research work product that demonstrates evidence of analytical thinking and synthesis of knowledge in the Energy and Mineral Engineering field.
-The course is a revision of an existing class, and a concurrent proposal to this effect has been concurrently submitted.
 In this capstone research course, students will plan, conduct, and report research results.
-As detailed in our EME 580 proposal, students will be required to integrate the knowledge and experiences gained in the process of investigating their own topics and will be made aware that (i) their research is based on a common quantitative approach that includes mechanistic, thermodynamic and kinetic principles, together with a preliminary economic assessment of an engineering process, product or system; and (ii) this process is governed by a set of common ethics and integrity principles.
+Students will be required to integrate the knowledge and experiences gained in the process of investigating their own topics and will be made aware that (i) their research is based on a common quantitative approach that includes mechanistic, thermodynamic and kinetic principles, together with a preliminary economic assessment of an engineering process, product or system; and (ii) this process is governed by a set of common ethics and integrity principles.
 Students will learn how to efficiently understand and explain the results available in the published literature, and apply this methodology to organize, present and discuss their own results by applying the essential principles of research ethics and integrity.